Dear Senate of Canada: Time to Pass Bill C-262 and stand up for the human rights of Indigenous peoples

 Last May 2018, Bill C-262, (United Nations Declaration on the Rights of Indigenous Peoples Act) was passed by the House of Commons.

-Significantly, this was achieved with the non-partisan support of Liberal, Green and NDP MPs.
+Significantly, this was achieved with the non-partisan support of NDP, Liberal, Green, and Bloc Québeçois MPs.
 The Bill’s sponsor in the House was NDP MP Romeo Saganash (Abitibi—Baie-James—Nunavik—Eeyou).
 The Bill also is supported by the Assembly of First Nations, a broad swath of Indigenous peoples organizations across the country as well as Canadian faith based groups and Canadian human rights advocates and organizations (see for example joint statement of the Coalition on the Human Rights of Indigenous Peoples).
 Other supporters include the Indigenous Bar Association.